Spiral to GEO Using an Optimal Finite Maneuver

 • Declination

-You can see how the direction of thrust changes over the course of the mission until the last segment of the mission.
+You can see how the direction of thrust changes over the course of the mission until its last segment.
 In the last segment, the final orbit is propagated.

 1. Bring the Report & Graph Manager () to the front.

-2. Select the Optimal_Finite satellite in the Objects List.
+2. Select the Optimal_Finite () in the Filter by: All STK Objects list.

-8. Examine the report and determine how much fuel was consumed for the mission.
+9. Examine the report to determine how much fuel was consumed for the mission.